Nurudeenbika/alx-low_level_programming/0x09-static_libraries/README.md

 # C - Static libraries
 In this project, I learned what static libraries are and practiced creating and using them with ```ar```, ```ranlib```, and ```nm```.

- Tests heavy_check_mark
+ Tests

-tests: Folder of test files.
+* tests: Folder of test files.
 Provided by Holberton School.
- Tasks page_with_curl
+ Tasks

 * 0. A library is not a luxury but one of the necessities of life